openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 deletePreferences(context: Context, name: string, callback: AsyncCallback&lt;void&gt;): void

-Deletes a **Preferences** instance from the memory.
+Deletes a **Preferences** instance from the cache.
 This API uses an asynchronous callback to return the result.

 If the **Preferences** instance has a persistent file, this API also deletes the persistent file.